Adal Sultanate: Military

-After the death of Imam Ahmad, the Adal Sultanate lost most of its territory in Abyssinian lands.
-In 1550 Nur ibn Mujahid assumed power after he killed Abyssinian emperor Gelawdewos.
-Due to constant Oromo raids both Adal and Abyssinian rulers struggled to consolidate power outside of their realms.
-The Adal Sultanate subsequently ended due to infighting with tribes.
-The Adal Sultanate was weakened after the death of Emir Nur due to the Oromo raids in 1577 and its headquarter were relocated to the oasis of Aussa in the Danakil desert under the leadership of Mohammed Jasa.
-The Imamate of Aussa declined gradually in the next century and was destroyed by internal rebellions led by Afar and their Harla allies in 1672.
-Enrico Cerulli states, eventually Zeila and Harar broke free from Aussa as it deteriorated, the semitic Adal nobility now viewed the state as nothing more than a savage Afar domain that pillaged caravans.

-Oromo expansion

-After the conflict between Adal and Abyssinia had subsided, the conquest of the highland regions of Abyssinia and Adal by the Oromo (namely, through military expansion and the installation of the Gadaa socio-political system) ended in the contraction of both powers and changed regional dynamics for centuries to come.
-In essence, what had happened is that the populations of the highlands had not ceased to exist as a result of the Gadaa expansion, but were simply incorporated into a different socio-political system.

 Legacy

 The Adal Sultanate left behind many structures and artefacts from its heyday.
 Numerous such historical edifices and items are found in the northwestern Awdal province of Somaliland, as well as other parts of the Horn region where the polity held sway.
+According to archaeologist Jorge Rodriguez, substances located in western northern Somalia indicate outposts were mainly established during the Adal Sultanate, and don't predate the ruins found in ancient Islamic regions of Ifat or Harar plateau, this he states reaffirms the notion that modern eastern Ethiopia is where the principal Muslim kingdoms materialized.

 Archaeological excavations in the late 19th century and early 20th century at over fourteen sites in the vicinity of Borama in modern-day northwestern Somaliland unearthed, among other artefacts, silver coins identified as having been derived from Qaitbay (1468–89), the eighteenth Burji Mamluk Sultan of Egypt.
 Most of these finds are associated with the medieval Adal Sultanate.
 They were sent to the British Museum for preservation shortly after their discovery.